exslym/tanstack-table/README.md

 ## <a name="introduction">🤖 Introduction</a>

 A complex table built using the React TanStack table library.
-The table includes many cool features like: custom filtering, sorting, pagination, column resizing, etc. Chakra UI is used to style the components.
+The table includes many cool features like: custom filtering, sorting, pagination, column resizing, etc.
+Chakra UI is used to style the components.
+Implemented the feature of toggling light/dark theme using next-themes.

 ## <a name="tech-stack">⚙️ Tech Stack</a>